lisamonozlai/lisamonozlai/README.md

 # Lisa Monozlai — Data, Strategy & Delivery

-I’m a program management and operations professional focused on building data-driven systems that improve how organizations make decisions.
+I’m a program management and operations professional who builds data-driven systems that help teams make better decisions.

 Here, you’ll find portfolio projects using **Python**, **SQL**, and other tools to deliver clear insights, reliable processes, and practical solutions.
-While my projects center on the social sector, the approaches are applicable to any organization looking to leverage data effectively.
+While most of my work centers on the social sector, the approaches apply to any organization looking to leverage data effectively.

 ---